h-ranjan1110/Autovpn_generation/README.md

-Do you always have to always create
+Do you always have to create your vpn account after few days?

-This is a script that will auto renew your vpn account.
+Here is a solution, this is a script that will auto renew your vpn account.

 For this you will have to first set up your vpn settings in network settings.You will have to do this only for the first time.